manuelarte/gowasp/README.md

 + [SQL injection](https://owasp.org/www-community/attacks/SQL_Injection)

 An HTTP client is provided in [users-login.http](./tools/users-login.http) to follow along.
-As you can see in [user_repository.go](./internal/users/repository.go), in the `Login` method, the query is created by string concatenation.
+As you can see in [users repository.go](./internal/users/repository.go), in the `Login` method, the query is created by string concatenation.

 #### 💉🛢 SQL Injection